nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 ## AWS MKS Kafka

-In this section we will setup a 3 node Kafka cluster.
+In this section we setup a simple 3 node Kafka cluster.
-- From MSK go ahead and create a new cluster, selecting Quick Create
+- From the AWS Console select MSK service, then create a new cluster, selecting Quick Create
-- Select Provisioned cluster type and select instance type kafka.t3.small
+- Select the Provisioned cluster type and select instance type ```kafka.t3.small```
-- Select the EBS storage as 10GB
+- Select the EBS storage and a size of 10 GB
-- Make a note of the VPV, Subnets and the Security group ID
+- Make a note of the VPC, Subnets and the Security group ID as you will need these later.

-Next we create the IAM Policy and Roles
+Next create the IAM Policy and Roles

+- Again from the AWS Console, select the IAM service.
-- Create a new IAM Policy, open the JSON tab and paste in the following replacing *region:Account-ID*.
-Save the policy with the name *msk-tutorial-policy*
+   - Create a new IAM Policy by opening the JSON tab and pasting in the following, replacing **region:Account-ID**.

+   - Save the policy and name it *msk-tutorial-policy*
 ```json
 {
     "Version": "2012-10-17",